canisfortis/trim-and-stitch/README.md

   1. **FFmpeg**: Used for video trimming and stitching.
 Make sure it is available in your system's PATH.
 Download FFmpeg from [here](https://ffmpeg.org/download.html).
   2. **Default Media Player capable of playing the selected source video types**: Required for playing video files.
 VLC is one such video player.
 Get VLC from [here](https://www.videolan.org/vlc/).

-## Usage

-1. **Adding MP4 Files**:
-   - Click the "Add MP4 File" button to select and add video files to the queue.

-2. **Specifying Trim Times**:
-   - For each added file, set the start and stop times for trimming in the `hh:mm:ss` format.
-   - Click "Add to Array" to include the file in the trimming queue.
-   - You can also preview the source video to validate trim times.

-3. **Managing the Queue**:
-   - Utilize the ListView to view and manage the files in the queue.
-   - Rearrange files by selecting an item and clicking "Move Up" or "Move Down."
-   - To remove a file from the queue, select it and click "Delete Selected."

-4. **Trimming and Stitching**:
-   - Click the "Trim and Stitch" button to process the files in the queue.
-   - Specify the output file location in the file dialog that appears.
-   - After processing, you'll have the option to play the merged video with VLC.

-5. **Playing Selected Clips**:
-   - Select a clip in the ListView and click "Play Selected File" to preview it using VLC.

-6. **Clearing the Queue**:
-   - Click "Clear All" to remove all files from the queue.

-7. **Exiting the Application**:
-   - Click "Exit" to close the application.

 ## License

 This project is licensed under the GNU v3 License.
 See the [LICENSE](LICENSE) file for full license details.